-Trigger Points are the DWG real-time reporting 'threshold' system.
-Once a 'trigger' is reached, the situation is monitored closely by DWG, the vessel manager and the captain.
-When appropriate, the crew take additional steps to mitigate risk of further captures by actively reassessing measures and taking additional steps as required.
+Once a DWG trigger point is reached, the vessel captain will notify their vessel manager and DWG within 24 hours.
+The situation is then monitored more closely by DWG, the vessel manager and the captain, and steps are taken to mitigate the risk of further captures.